Trading Forex and Fundamental Analysis

 GOVERNMENT BONDS AND YIELDS

-The yield of fixed-income securities which includes government bonds may pinpoint the confidence in a particular economy.
-They are called "fixed-income” because their payment remains unchanged until maturity.
-But these fixed-securities are traded in organized exchanges, and their yield changes as price changes.
-The price of fixed-securities change based on fundamental data but also based on the general market sentiment.
+The yield of fixed-income securities, including government bonds, reflects confidence in a particular economy.
+They are called "fixed-income" because their payments remain unchanged until maturity.
+However, these securities are traded on organized exchanges, and their yields fluctuate as prices change.
+Prices are influenced by fundamental data as well as overall market sentiment.

 ■ Trading Forex and Fundamental Analysis